 Today the branch provides office cleaning services to a wide range of companies in sectors which include car rental, house building, retail, healthcare, education, financial services and leisure including a world renowned restaurant group.
-Turnover has now reached over £1.3 million from around 175 contracts.
+Turnover has now reached over £1.5 million.

 Richard’s efforts earned him the Minster Franchisee of the Year award for two years in succession – 2004 and 2005 – and he was third placed in 2014.

 What were you doing before you took on the Berkshire management franchise?

 I gave up a successful career in commercial television to join Minster after I had seen an article about the company in Business Franchise magazine and subsequently visited Minster’s Birmingham headquarters.
 My management experience gave me the ideal grounding for the franchise.

 Why did you choose a Minster management franchise?

 I was looking for a new challenge and chose the Berkshire branch resale because I realised that the M4 corridor was the perfect environment for a Minster branch.
 Its many business parks offer massive potential for office cleaning services.